7255g389107j-droid/Physical-compositional-data-analysis/README.md

 WARNING: Compositional data analysis is an analysis without scales.
 There was very little information available regarding the compositional data, so I had to perform many unnecessary calculations to reach the true conclusion.
 Reliability is the shortest path to truth.

 # This is something I gained only by acknowledging my defeat and reflecting on it.
-This system would not exist without the mentor (Norio Sugimoto) who taught me statistics.
+This system would not exist without my mentor (Norio Sugimoto) who taught me statistics.

-For information on my defeat, please refer to another repository.
+*For more context on the exploratory journey and the defeats that led to this methodology, please refer to my other repository.*